 If you think a child or someone who is in the house has taken a medicine not intended for them, call the National Poisons Centre on 0800 764 766 for advice, or call 111 for an ambulance.
 They will tell you what to do.
 If you have to take the child to hospital, take the medicine and the container with you.
 This will give the hospital good information about the medicine.

-Always keep medicines in the original dispensing containers
+Always keep medicines in the original containers

 Dispensed medicines leave the pharmacy labelled with the name of the person who is to take them, the dose and how often to take them.

-Many medicines are now foil packed, especially those which are particularly harmful to children, so it is important to leave them stored in the foil.
+Many medicines are now foil packed, especially those that are particularly harmful to children, so it is important to leave them stored in the foil.
 Foil packaging slows down the number of tablets that children can gain access to if they are playing with them.
 Foil packaging also protects some medicines from damage caused by humidity in the atmosphere.

 Don't pop them out yourself at home, and put them into an old bottle — someone may take them not realising that they are not the same as the tablets described on the label.
 Never put medicines into food or drink containers.